abehlok2/Navigator/README.md

 Navigator is a monorepo designed to facilitate consciousness exploration.
 It contains a web interface and a signal processing server.

+## User Guide

+See [docs/user-guide.md](docs/user-guide.md) for a role-based guide that covers setup, running the stack, and facilitating live sessions.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (v18 or newer)